 Depending on the time of the month that you are closing on a home purchase, you will most likely be required to pay the quarterly taxes from the date you sign your mortgage through at least the end of the current quarter.
 In addition, many towns and counties also may require you to pay an additional tax called a “stamp tax” which is in effect, a sales tax.
 The amount should be provided to you as an estimate on your good faith estimate and should also be clearly shown in your closing statement.

 These are only a few of the questions that you may have about your home mortgage.
 There are so many small details and other questions that should be asked as well.
-At Core Financial Team, we believe that a well-informed consumer is our best client.
+At Core Mortgage Financial, we believe that a well-informed consumer is our best client.
 We encourage every borrower to ask any mortgage question they feel uncertain about and we’ll be happy to address their concerns.

 Disclosure: